Thankfully, many simple yet effective treatments for instant plantar fasciitis relief can be done almost anywhere, anytime.

 5. Use Toe Separators

 Toe separators elongate shrunken tendons that have become short and tight, gently encouraging toes to uncurl to a healthy position.
-Toe stretchers also improve blood flow to the feet, which break down adhesions, improve heel and foot pain, and strengthen muscles and ligaments in the toes and beyond.
+Toe stretchers also improve blood flow to the feet, which breaks down adhesions, improves heel and foot pain, and strengthens muscles and ligaments in the toes and beyond.

 Use Toe Separators to gently stretch and align the foot and toes anytime you are sitting or lying down (writing an email, watching TV, whenever you have 10-15 minutes!).
 Not only will your feet and toes be stronger afterward–they’ll feel great, too!